 Updated February 2021

-- BVCDL operates such that most learning takes place either at home or at/with 3rd party service providers.
+- BVCOS operates such that most learning takes place either at home or at/with 3rd party service providers.

 - Unregulated 3rd party service providers’ plans have been checked to ensure compliance with the school’s COVID plan

 - Students are encouraged to learn outside where possible when connecting with people outside their household.

 - BVCOS students participating in Bulkley Valley Christian School’s brick and mortar campus activities are considered part of the cohort for their grade level.
 The brick and mortar and BVCOS students make up cohorts well below the maximum numbers allowed under current health regulations.

 - When at the brick and mortar campus, BVCOS students follow the brick and mortar COVID plan